 - must include a reference letter from someone outside your family supporting the application such as a teacher, social worker, sports coach or employer; and

-- may include video (3 minute maximum length in mp4 format) answering the application form questions # 4-8 verbally.
+- may include a link to a video (3 minute maximum) answering the application form questions # 1-6 verbally.

 Deadline To Apply

 The Neil Muth Memorial Scholarship intake is now open.
 The deadline to apply is April 8, 2021 at 3:30 p.m.
 PT/4:30 p.m.
 MT.

 How to Apply

 - Apply online by April 8, 2021 at 3:30 p.m.
 PT/4:30 p.m.
 MT.

 Donations to the scholarship fund are still welcome and can be made to: CIBC account 05070/45-51311 c/o Columbia Basin Trust.

 Neil joined the Trust in 2005.
 He was born and raised in Trail, and was excited to return to the region from Victoria, where he served as Vice-President, Private Placements, for the British Columbia Investment Management Corporation.
 That excitement showed in his passion for and interest in every aspect of Basin communities: their projects and their aspirations, as well as the best places to ski, eat and have a cup of coffee.

 Neil’s accomplishments as President and CEO over his 11 years were many, but his appreciation and respect for the Trust’s mission statement are what truly defined his service: by ensuring the Trust built and delivered programs with residents and communities; by seeking out and responding directly to feedback and guidance from communities; and by being flexible and responsive to community needs.